Physis21/gausstorch/README.md

 ## About this repository

 - This repository is an overhauled (properly documented and with better coding practices) version of my PhD code, used to **simulate the dynamics of coupled bosonic modes in PyTorch**
-- My PhD thesis is available on HAL [here](https://theses.hal.science/tel-05383369)
+- My PhD thesis is available on HAL.
+[Here is the link](https://theses.hal.science/tel-05383369)
 - An instance of the `Qsyst` class in `src/gausstorch/libs/qsyst.py` contains the drive, detuning and coupling parameters between a certain number $M$ of coupled Gaussian modes
   - It will be used to model the dynamics of such a system using the `alpha_sigma_evolution()` methods, and compute the Fock state occupation probabilities (with Gaussian boson sampling) using the `prob_gbs()` method
 - During my PhD I used this formalism to train the physical parameters in order to solve _classical_ machine learning tasks
   - Due to time constraints, I have not added the modules allowing for solving of classical machine learning tasks, but rather only the PyTorch package allowing to train the physical parameters
-  - If you wish to see how I built learning models on top of the `Qsyst` class, you can download the Zenodo repository for my article _"Training the parametric interactions in an analog bosonic quantum neural network with Fock basis measurement"_ [here](https://zenodo.org/records/15856611)
+  - If you wish to see how I built learning models on top of the `Qsyst` class, you can download the Zenodo repository for my article [_"Training the parametric interactions in an analog bosonic quantum neural network with Fock basis measurement"_](https://zenodo.org/records/15856611)
 - This is an overhauled version with only the minimum sufficient classes and functions, **meant for future PhD students to build up on**

 ## Requirements & installing

 - Have Python **version 3.12.1** installed on your computer.
-[Here](https://www.python.org/downloads/release/python-3121/) is a link.
+[Download Link](https://www.python.org/downloads/release/python-3121/) is a link.
 - First clone the Github code into a local directory
 - From the command line, move into the root folder of the created directory